 The plaintiff must pay a filing fee when the claim is filed.
 If you filed twelve or less claims over the past twelve months, the filing fee is:

 Once a party has filed twelve cases within twelve months, each consecutive case has a $100 filing fee.

-What types of cases are filed in Santa Barbara County Small Claims Court?
+Types of Santa Barbara County Small Claims Court Cases

 Many different types of cases can be filed in small claims court.
 Some common types of cases are automobile accidents, property damage incidents, homeowners association disputes, landlord tenant disputes (possible over security deposits), and contractor disputes.